dereuromark/cakephp-queue/docs/README.md

 This is the most customizable way to generate your asynchronous emails.

 Don't generate them directly in your code and pass them to the queue, instead just pass the minimum requirements, like non persistent data needed and the primary keys of the records that need to be included.
-So let's say someone posted a comment and you want to get notified.
+So let's say someone posted a comment, and you want to get notified.

 Inside your CommentsTable class after saving the data you execute this hook: